felix-hellman/godot-code-coverage/README.md

 ```

 ### Instrumentation
-After creating a tree out of the source the code will be instrumented by adding emit_signal lines with a block index that corresponds to that block.
+After creating a tree out of the source it is time for the code to be instrumented.
+This is done by adding emit_signal lines with a block index that corresponds to that block.
-This object will then be connected to a report object that corresponds to that source file, so that other objects of the same source file will get reported back to the same statistics.
+This object will then be connected to a report object that corresponds to that source file, if multiple objects of the same source is instrumented they will all be connected to the same report

 <details><summary>CodeToCover.gd (Instrumented)</summary>
 <p>